-

 - audio system

-- Some rooms also contain CD/DVD or BluRay players.
+- Some rooms also contain CD/DVD or BluRay players

 HD rooms without resident computers, have HDMI/USB-C connections available.